p3d-dev/Print-To-3D/README.md

 Selection of features:
 - 44 FDM 3D printers supported
-- Load (binary) STL- and OBJ-Files
+- Load STL- and OBJ-Files
 - Can define pre/post printing G-Code commands - specific for your printer
 - Modify the default printer settings as per your needs
 - Upload your gcode file directly to your octoprint server